cran-task-views/NumericalMathematics/NumericalMathematics.md

     square root of square matrices, but also powers of matrices or the Frechet derivative. `expm()` is to be preferred to the function with the same name in `r pkg("Matrix")`.
+-   `r pkg("QZ")` provides generalized eigenvalues and eigenvectors using a generalized Schur decomposition (QZ decomposition).
+    It is able to compute the exponential of a matrix quite efficiently.
+-   `r pkg("EigenR")` with complex Linear Algebra functions for determinant, rank, inverse, pseudo-inverse, kernel and image, QR decomposition, Cholesky decomposition, (complex) Schur decomposition, and Hessenberg decomposition.
+-   `r pkg("geigen")` calculates Generalized Eigenvalues, the Generalized Schur Decomposition and the Generalized Singular Value Decomposition of a pair of (complex) matrices.
 -   `r pkg("SparseM")` provides classes and methods for sparse matrices and for solving linear and least-squares problems in sparse linear algebra
--   Package `r pkg("rmumps")` provides a wrapper for the MUMPS library, solving large linear systems of equations applying a sparse direct solver.
+-   `r pkg("rmumps")` provides a wrapper for the MUMPS library, solving large linear systems of equations applying a sparse direct solver.
 -   `r pkg("sanic")` supports routines for solving (dense and sparse) large systems of linear equations; direct and iterative